 - 4x USB 2.0 Ports

-- Can share flash drive, printer, keyboard, mouse, card reader, scanner, and more
+- Can share flash drive, printer, keyboard, mouse, card reader and scanner

 - Driver free for Linux, Windows, Mac OS X, and Chrome